 Initiating A Conversation

-As an educator, I frequently have noticed that some students have a difficult time initiating a conversation.
-For whatever reasons they feel like they have nothing to say or that they just don’t know what to say.
-As parents, when we notice that our kids are struggling when meeting new people in particular, it is important to talk with them and help them with some skills toward initiating a conversation.
+As an educator, I frequently have noticed that some students have difficulty initiating a conversation.
+For whatever reason, they feel like they have nothing to say or that they don’t know what to say.
+As parents, when we notice that our kids are struggling when meeting new people, it is essential to talk with them and help them with some skills toward initiating a conversation.

-By keeping the conversation short and effective you leave them thinking that you were helpful and you can make a difference for them.
-Teaching our kids how to initiate a conversation is a life-skill that can benefit them forever all of their days.
+By keeping the conversation short and effective, you leave them thinking that you were helpful and can make a difference for them.
+Teaching our kids how to initiate a conversation is a life skill that can benefit them forever all of their days.
 You can readily tell the kids who have this skill and use it effectively.
 People are immediately drawn to them and engage with them frequently.

-Tell me how you initiate a conversation in the comments below.
+Let me know how you initiate a conversation in the comments below.